Get started - it's free!

 Adjust Tailscale access rules

-Once Jamf Pro posture integration is configured and your devices have device posture attributes that reflects their signals as reported by Jamf Pro, you can use that device posture attribute as part of your posture rules.
+After you configure Jamf Pro posture integration, and your devices have device posture attributes that reflect their signals as reported by Jamf Pro, you can use those device posture attributes as part of your posture rules.

-For example, to only allow access to tag:production from devices which are actively managed by and supervised by Jamf Pro, you can create a new posture and use it as part of a corresponding access rule:
+For example, to only permit access to tag:production from devices that are actively managed and supervised by Jamf Pro, you can create a new posture and use it as part of a corresponding access rule:

 "postures": {